asvela/keyoscacquire/keyoscacquire/README.md

 ## Known issues/suggested improvements

 - Add optional argument to supply visa address of instrument to command line executables and scripts
-- Restructure to an object oriented code.
+- Restructure to object oriented code.
 This will make simultaneous connections to several oscilloscopes possible and make life easier.
-- :no_good:

 ## Usage